 It was during this period (August 2007) I developed my beloved Photo Blog after being unhappy with the cost of photo blogging provided by my current mobile network operator.
-Lets just say the future was certainly "not bright" or "orange" at the price they were charging per photo upload.
-After some basic php programming I could blog a photo for a fraction of that price.
+Let us just say the future was certainly "not bright" or "orange" at the price they were charging per photo upload.
+After some basic PHP programming, I could blog a photo for a fraction of that price.

 Life after university?

-Fortunately I entered the world of full time employment a whole 3 months prior to completing my master's degree.
-In June 2008 I became a recognised member of IOCT staff when I was awarded a place in a AHRC Knowledge Catalyst Scheme as an Online New Media Centre Developer collaborating with Phoenix Arts, Leicester.
+Fortunately, I entered the world of full-time employment a whole 3 months prior to completing my master's degree.
+In June 2008 I became a recognised member of IOCT staff when I was awarded a place in an AHRC Knowledge Catalyst Scheme as an Online New Media Centre Developer collaborating with Phoenix Arts, Leicester.